‘Days Of Our Lives’ Spoilers: A Ciara & Ben Pregnancy Bombshell Could Be On The Way

 The pregnancy storyline would likely be a sweet one for the couple, as they are very much in love.
 Ben is not only head over heels for Ciara, but he also has a soft spot for children, which he’s demonstrated with his actions towards his young nephew, David, the son of his older sister, Jordan Ridgeway (Chrishell Hartley).

-Since the time jumped is speculated to cover the span of about one year, fans may not get to see Ciara pregnant at all.
-After the flash forward she and Ben may simply have the baby.
+Since the time jump has been speculated to cover the span of about one year, fans may not get to see Ciara pregnant at all.
+After the flash-forward happens, she and Ben may simply have the baby.

-However, since the soap is known for it’s high drama, things likely won’t be easy for the couple.
+However, since the soap is known for its high drama, things likely won’t be easy for the couple.
 Rumors have already been flying that Ben could possibly end up in jail due to any number of reasons, such as killing his crazy sister, Jordan.

-If that happens to be the case then Ciara would be a young mother being forced to raise the couple’s child on her own, while also likely trying to figure out how to get Ben out of jail for whatever crime he may commit.
+If that happens, then Ciara will be a young mother forced to raise the couple’s child on her own, while also likely trying to figure out how to get Ben out of jail for whatever crime he may have committed.

-Other time jump rumors include couples being torn apart, new love connections forming, big returns to the cast, and some some goodbyes as some actors will be leaving the soap.
+Other time jump rumors include couples being torn apart, new love connections forming, big returns to the cast, and some goodbyes as certain actors will be leaving the soap.

 In addition, Days of Our Lives is said to be plotting a big death, and it seems that nearly everyone is on the chopping block.